 Make sure the VARIAC is at 0%.

 Calculate the rated input current of the transformer.
+This is found by dividing the VA rating by the voltage rating on the input side.
+For example, if the input is 115 V and the VA rating is 100 VA, the input current rating is 100/115=0.87A.

 Check the circuit, and then turn on the three-phase source.